joanda15/Casillas_animadas/README.md

 # app_web_casillas_animadas
-CAsillas desarrolladas en HTML y CSS con un estilo luminoso
+Checkboxes developed in HTML and CSS with a bright style